Q: How does my business school or program become a member of ACBSP?

 A: The path to ACBSP accreditation begins with membership.
 To be eligible for ACBSP membership, colleges and universities based in the United States must be regionally accredited.
 Schools outside the U.S. must have documentation from the government stating recognition, accreditation, and/or their right to grant degrees in order to be eligible for ACBSP membership.

-This Member Enrollment Form serves as our application to membership and is used to create your member record in our database.
+This Member Enrollment Form (see last page) serves as our application to membership and is used to create your member record in our database.
 It provides you the opportunity to enroll the president/rector, provost, business dean, and all faculty as individual members.
 Individual membership is granted at no additional cost or dues amount.
 All individuals listed on the Member Enrollment Form receive a variety of individual member benefits.
 You may return the form by fax or a scanned copy via email.

 A third requirement is payment of annual membership dues.
 The annual membership dues are $1,350 for the membership year (July 1 – June 30).Membership dues are prorated depending on the time of year membership begins.
 You may use wire transfer, check on a U.S. bank, or pay by credit card.
 Upon joining, your institution will be listed as a member of ACBSP.
 A tab on our home page links to a current listing of our members.